|

 Cabo Fish Report

-BAIT: A fairly even mix of Mackerel and Caballito were available at the normal $2 per bait.
-I did not hear of any Sardinas in the area.
+BAIT: There was a mix of Mackerel and Caballito available this week at the normal $2 per bait.

 FISHING: